 The race will be timed by Falcon Race Timing using disposable chip timing.
 All race participants must cross the finish mat to register a time.
 Be sure to wear your bib on the front of your body during the race to ensure an accurate time as the chips will be attached to the back of these.
 The preliminary results will be posted after the race.

-There is going to be a lot of spectator room in the parking lot area.
+There is going to be a lot of spectator room in the parking lot area where the race starts and finishes.
 The final stretch of the race will take place around the perimeter of the parking lot, so there will be plenty of room for spectators to space out!

 NOTE: We will be following whatever state and local government guidelines are at race time, so these restrictions may change .